CastielWong/Laboratory/Airflow/README.md

 ```

 ### Sequential
 After the DAG "demo_pipeline_sequential" is finished, check if table "random_user" was created and data has been loaded in SQLite.
-SQLite database should be able to access through `sqlite3 /root/airflow/airflow.db`.
+SQLite database should be able to access through `sqlite3 /root/airflow/airflow.db`, then run `SELECT * FROM random_user;` to verify.

 ### Parallel
 Run DAG "demo_pipeline_parallel" to see if everything is working alright.
 Then check the Gantt chart for the DAG run after finished to verify tasks were able to work parallely.